jackshiels/bananai/README.md

 Initially, three categories were trained across a range of parameters.
 The parameters included:

 * Number of images.
-* Epochs (training cycles of either 20 or 50).
+* Epochs (20 or 50 training cycles).
 * Data augmentation (enabling algorithmic transformation of image data to produce a larger image set).
 * Final layer neurons (0 or 32).

 Training was split by number of images, then each sub-category was trained (e.g., number of epochs) at a learning rate of 0.001.
-MobileNetV1 96x96 0.25 was used as the transfer learning model, as its output model size small enough to fit in 256KB of RAM.
+MobileNetV1 96x96 0.25 was used as the transfer learning model, as its output size was small enough to fit in 256KB of RAM.
 1,186 images were collected in total.
+Note: images were split in an 80:20 ratio between training and testing data, meaning image counts must be multiplied by 0.8 to get the true training and validation count.

 Accuracy declined marginally as images were added to the model.
-Note: images were split in an 80:20 ratio between training and testing data, meaning image counts must be multiplied by 0.8 to get the true training and validation count.

 ![three category accuracy with images](https://github.com/jackshiels/bananai/blob/main/GitImages/Charts/3cat_accuracy_image_quantity.png?raw=true)
 Figure 3: three category accuracy with images.